-Entrepreneurs share a lot with startup investors about who they are and how they operate as they structure the balance sheets of their companies.
+Entrepreneurs will share who they are and how they operate as they structure the balance sheets of their companies with startup investors.

-Some will inflict a“mortal blow” to their fundability before startup investors even see their executive summary or financials.
-While unintended, many of the messages telegraphed point the investor to a single conclusion, the startup and its management are not fundable.
-While this is clearly not the intention of the entrepreneur, it is in effect what occurs.
+Often times, entrepreneurs will kill their chances for funding before investors even see their executive summary.
+While unintended, many of the messages point the investor to a single conclusion – the startup and its management are not fundable.

 - Notes Payable